hrsh7th/vim-vsnip/README.md

 # TODO

-- Improve snippet source file detection.
-    - Should understand `package.json` [example](https://github.com/xabikos/vscode-react/blob/master/package.json#L22)
 - Should convert filetype to LSP's languageId.
+    - It's breaking change...
 - Support more features in VSCode(LSP) spec.
     - regex transform
 - Some other useful features.